junxit/us-congress-bills-113/metadata.md

 - 2013-05-13 — Introduced in Senate
 - 2013-05-13 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S3374)
 - 2013-05-13 — Sponsor introductory remarks on measure.
 (CR S3373-3374)
+- 2013-08-01 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2013-08-01 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2013-08-01 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2013-08-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 162.